DavidBootle/Scoreboard/README.md

 ```

 ## Generate Keys
+Skip this section if you set a custom port in the section above.

 Because the server operates on HTTPS in order to use a secure connection, the site must have a certificate.
 To create a self-signed certificate, use the following commands:

 ```bash